 Your Poodle’s Mating Concerns

 The mating process should not always be left to the dogs to handle themselves.
 For you to keep your pets safe and healthy, you should understand certain things during the entire process.
 The major key issue to consider is why you need to produce litter.
 This is important because you don’t want to have a situation where you cannot be able to find a home for every potential puppy.
 Your dog should be healthy enough to breed, never let her breed if she is undergoing any medical treatment or portraying temperamental features.

 You should also consider the appropriate age for your poodle to breed.
 Although your poodle may come into her first heat cycle as early as six months old, it is important to breed when it is both physically and mentally mature, and this is usually when the dog is more than 18 months old.
 Early breeding may stunt her general health and may even cause death in extreme cases.
 It is of great importance to observe your bitch for any signs of readiness to mate during her heat cycle.

-During the tie, most of the sperms are deposited into the bitch’s birth canal, and this may last them about 10-20 minutes.
-The male may choose to remain on the top or dismount and move to the side so that both are facing in the opposite directions.
-The most important thing to do at this stage is to ensure that the dogs don’t pull on one another and preventing them from injuring their genitals.
+During the tie, most of the sperm are deposited into the bitch’s birth canal, and this may last about 10-20 minutes.
+The male may choose to remain on the top or dismount and move to the side so that both are facing in opposite directions.
+The most important thing to do at this stage is to ensure that the dogs don’t pull on one another and prevent them from injuring their genitals.

 How Often To Breed

 A healthy bitch usually gets her heat cycle every six months.
 However, this may vary as some bitches may come into the season once every year.
 It is never a good idea to breed your bitch every other heat cycle, as this will hinder both her health and physical state.
 You should give your bitch a sufficient recovery period before breeding again.
 A responsible breeder should also guarantee the availability of good homes for all the pups long before proceeding with the breeding.